 It took just 20 years to prove this cause and effect, using animal testing, cellular pathology and chemical analysis.
 By the 1950s, the scientific case was proven.
 Over the following decade, health and government authorities started to act on this proof.

 In comparison, electricity has been transmitted over lines since the start of the 1900s.
+Particularly in the UK and the USA, the highvoltage grid expanded hugely in the second half of that century.
 There have been more than 100 years of power line use.
-There has also been over forty years of scientific research into overexposure to low frequency EMFs from all electrical sources, including power lines.
+There has also been over forty years of scientific research into lowlevel exposure to low frequency EMFs from all electrical sources, including power lines.

 The WHO states: "Despite the feeling of some people that more research needs to be done, scientific knowledge in this area is now more extensive than for most chemicals."

-There has been a very significant amount of historic exposure, and very lengthy period of on-going and rigorous investigation.
+There has been a very significant amount of historic exposure, and a very lengthy period of on-going and rigorous investigation.